GeorgeWebDevCy/tcn-mlm/readme.txt

 = Do I need to create separate pages for the WooCommerce account tabs? = No. The plugin automatically wires **MLM Dashboard** and **MLM Genealogy** links into the WooCommerce “My Account” menu.
 Those endpoints render the same markup as the shortcodes, so you can keep both options or disable the standalone pages if you prefer.

+= Does the plugin create membership products for me? = Yes.
+On activation the plugin creates hidden WooCommerce products for the default levels (Blue, Gold, Platinum, Black) if they’re missing.
+You can customise pricing or replace them with your own items.

+= How do I map a WooCommerce product to a membership level? = Edit the product in the WordPress admin and locate the **TCN MLM Membership Level** dropdown inside the Product ▸ General panel.
+Pick the level the product should grant.
+When a customer completes an order that includes that product, their account is promoted to the selected level automatically.

 = What's next for the plugin? =
 Future commits will introduce the service container, WooCommerce membership sync, commission calculations, REST API endpoints, and dashboards described in `architecture.md`.

 == Changelog ==
+= 0.1.5 =
+* Seed baseline membership products on activation and ensure they carry the correct TCN MLM membership level meta.
+* Avoid duplicate product creation by reusing existing items matched by level or title.

+= 0.1.4 =
+* Add WooCommerce product data field for selecting the membership level a SKU grants.
+* Promote customers automatically when orders complete, emitting the `tcn_mlm_membership_changed` action.

 = 0.1.3 =
 * Add WooCommerce My Account endpoints for the MLM dashboard and genealogy, mirroring the bundled shortcodes.
 * Flush rewrite rules on activation so endpoints become immediately available.